smsunarto/smsunarto.com/content/pages/home/index.md

 # Currently

 **[Lattice](https://twitter.com/latticexyz)**
-Unlocking the new paradigm of crypto gaming
+Building the new paradigm in crypto gaming.
 <br/>

 # Previously